RISHABH DATTA

 Laboratory Astrophysics and Magnetized Plasmas

-Reconnection occurs in a radiatively-cooled regime in many astrophysical plasmas, such as black hole accretion disks and their coronae, pulsar magnetospheres, and gamma-ray bursts.
-Our experiments on the Z Machine were the first to access a regime that shows both plasmoid formation and strong cooling.
-X-ray and visible spectroscopy, X-ray imaging, X-ray diodes and inductive probes were used to characterize the experiments, which were supplemented with three-dimensional resistive magnetohydrodynamic simulations of the experiment.
+Reconnection occurs in a radiatively cooled regime in many astrophysical plasmas, such as in the solar coronal, black hole accretion disks and their coronae, pulsar magnetospheres, and gamma-ray bursts.
+Our experiments on the Z Machine were the first to access a regime that shows plasmoid formation and strong radiative cooling.
+X-ray and visible spectroscopy, X-ray imaging, X-ray diodes and inductive probes were used to characterize the experiments, which were supplemented with three-dimensional radiative resistive magnetohydrodynamic simulations.

 Resistive Magnetohydrodynamic Simulations

-We run resitive MHD simulations using GORGON to model a variety of physics, including radiative-cooling and guide field effect in reconnection experiments, planar wire arrays, and bow shocks.
+MHD simulations using GORGON help us model a variety of physics, including MHD instabilties, radiative cooling and guide field effect in reconnection experiments, planar wire arrays, and bow shocks.

 Radiation Transport Modeling

 Radiation transport modeling is necessary for interpreting visible or X-ray spectrosocpy data.
-Our radiation transport solver, which uses emissivity and opacity data computed using PrismSPECT or SCRAM, can be used to generate synthetic spectroscopic data.
+Our radiation transport solver, which uses emissivity and opacity data computed using PrismSPECT or SCRAM, can be used to generate synthetic spectroscopic data for characterization of experiments.

 Plasma Diagnostics, Optimization, and Machine Learning